Advanced Work Rehabilitation

 Pivot Physical Therapy has over 100 certified dry needling clinicians.
 Our certified clinicians have a minimum of 2 years’ experience and over 80 hours of direct training by world-renowned instructors.
 Are you interested learning whether dry needling is appropriate for you?
 Call a clinic near you to ask about this treatment technique.

 As a child grows, all parents look for milestones and expect children to learn naturally by doing, watching, and by being taught.
 While all children grow and change at their own rate, some children can experience delays in their development.
 You might notice that your child’s development seems different from other children of the same age.
 Our Early Intervention program helps parents better understand and interact with their child.
 Early Intervention is a team effort, coordinated with our caring physical, occupational, and speech therapists who respect your family’s strengths, independence, values and diversity.
 Our experts will answer questions about your child’s development, help you interact with your child in daily routines at home and in the community, enhance your child’s developmental and educational growth, and support your child’s growing independence.
+Early Intervention services are available infants/toddlers (0-3 years old).
 If you have questions about Pivot’s early intervention program, please email EI@PivotHS.com.

 Pivot Physical Therapy contracts Early Intervention services with the following organizations: